SirMomster/bufy/readme.md

 We use this library internally to send packets over MqTT and WebSockets.
 It's a lot easier that doing the mapping by yourself and it allows you to use tiny packets while keeping a JSON structure.

-The model is also reusable, which makes it easy to build a shared model module for your projects and it supports both node and web.
+The model is also reusable, which makes it easy to build a shared model module for your projects.
+It supports both node and web with zero dependencies.

 ## Supported types

 All the JS supported types are supported:
 (u)Int8, (u)Int16, (u)Int32, float32, float64

-We also added additional support for Lists, nested objects, recursion and nChars (strings).
+We also added additional support for lists, nested objects, recursion and nChars (strings).

 ### NChars

 This will map a string to a char array which then can be mapped to a buffer and back.

 Padding is added to the end of the string if its smaller than the maxLength (10 in this case).
-If, it's bigger than the string it will be truncated.
+If it's bigger, than the string it will be truncated.
 By default, the string will be trimmed when it's mapped on an object.

 ```js
 const userModelMapping = {